willfurnass/sheffield_hpc/sharc/software/apps/caffe.rst

 The ``exec`` command can also be used to call any command/script inside the image e.g. ::

-  singularity exec /usr/local/packages/singularity/images/caffe/gpu.img "caffe train your_solver.prototxt"
+  singularity exec /usr/local/packages/singularity/images/caffe/gpu.img caffe train -solver=your_solver.prototxt

 The paths ``/fastdata``, ``/data``, ``/home``, ``/scratch``, ``/shared`` are automatically mounted to your ShARC filestore directories.
 For GPU-enabled images the ``/nvlib`` and ``/nvbin`` is mounted to the correct Nvidia driver version for the node that you're using.